The Jadon Sancho transfer conundrum facing Man Utd, Chelsea and Dortmund this summer | Goal.com

 Frank Lampard's men could still re-enter the market later in the summer, but the priority is now securing a deal for Chilwell.

-That makes a move for Sancho unlikely, but the 20-year-old could be the perfect addition to Chelsea's young attack.
+That makes a move for Sancho unlikely, but he could be the perfect addition to Chelsea's young attack.

 With Tammy Abraham serving as a more conventional centre-forward, Sancho could play on the opposite flank to Werner at Stamford Bridge and the pace and dribbling ability of both players would definitely cause problems for even the Premier League's best defences.